Man who allegedly drove onto San Diego sidewalk is accused of three counts of vehicular manslaughter, police chief says - Local News 8

 Man who allegedly drove onto San Diego sidewalk is accused of three counts of vehicular manslaughter, police chief says

-At least three people have died and six others were injured after being struck by a vehicle that veered onto a sidewalk in downtown San Diego, according to Fire Chief Colin Stowell.

-The 71-year old driver of the vehicle, a Volvo station wagon, attempted to render aid and identified himself to officers.
-He has been detained and is being investigated for driving while impaired, police Chief David Nisleit said at a news conference.

-The driver was cooperative and didn’t try to leave the area, the chief said.
-Authorities said earlier that the driver had fled the scene before being detained.

-The fire chief said three people died at the scene, and the police chief said at least two people who were taken to the hospital were in critical condition.

-The crash happened largely in a downtown tunnel below an underpass where Nisleit says many people were seeking shelter from the rain.

 “I don’t know if people were sleeping, if people were sitting there,” Nisleit said.
-He did not call the area a homeless encampment but said it appeared several tents and personal belongings were placed along the sidewalk.
+He said it appeared several tents and personal belongings were placed along the sidewalk.

+After the vehicle ran into the crowd and came to a stop in the road, the driver of the Volvo station wagon attempted to render aid and identified himself to officers, the police chief said.

+The driver was cooperative and didn’t try to leave the area, the chief said at an earlier news conference.
+Authorities said initially that the driver had fled the scene before being detained.

+The police chief said at least two people who were taken to the hospital were in critical condition.

 Police received a radio call several minutes before the crash, about a vehicle matching the description of the Volvo, but officers were not following him at the time of the incident, Nisleit said.